 Step 5: Using a textbook to learn Japanese grammar

 After learning Hiragana and Katakana and having a basic knowledge of Kanji, start using a textbook and invest time in understanding basic sentence structures and grammar.
-For beginner, We recommend to use “Genki1” or “Minna no Nihongo” textbook.
+For beginner, We recommend using “Genki1” or “Minna no Nihongo” textbook.
 Both of them are suitable for beginners as they cover a lot of ground and will introduce you to the language to a proficient level.
-While Genki is about the comprehensive and well-structured approach which covers grammar, vocabulary, kanji, and practical communication, Mina no Nihongo emphasizes using Japanese in authentic contexts from the beginning, encouraging learners to apply what they’ve learned in real-life situations.
+While Genki is about the comprehensive and well-structured approach that covers grammar, vocabulary, kanji, and practical communication, Mina no Nihongo emphasizes using Japanese in authentic contexts from the beginning, encouraging learners to apply what they’ve learned in real-life situations.
 Choose one textbook, don’t need to use several textbooks at once.

 There are also many free videos online so it’s possible to learn by yourself for free, but especially for beginners,We do recommend finding a private Japanese teacher.
 Once you find your favorite tutor, We recommend taking lessons with the same teacher for a long period of time.
 Your teacher would understand your weaknesses and habits well, so it will help you to improve faster!